nothingnothings/NodeShopMultiPageApp/README.md

 ![NodeShop](snapshot/NodeShop2.png)

-A Multi-Page Application (multiple HTML files, page reloads) built without any JavaScript framework (Angular, ReactJS, Vue.js).
+A Multi-Page Application (multiple HTML files, page reloads) built without any JavaScript frontend framework (Angular, ReactJS, Vue.js).
 The site's design, hexagon-inspired, was based on [Node.js's logo](https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg).
 Flexbox and media queries were used for the responsive design (attempting to cater to multiple device types, both desktop and mobile, with different resolutions).
 The app was also "translated" to a Single-Page, ReactJS version, which can be found [here](https://github.com/nothingnothings/NodeShopRestAPI).

-For deployment, the chosen platform was Heroku, with its dynamic backend hosting capabilities (Node.js, Python, php, Go).
+For deployment, the chosen platform was Heroku, with its dynamic backend hosting capabilities (Node.js, Python, PHP, Go).

 The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework).
 The serverside code can be found on the `master` branch.